tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 * Design
   * Outline how security was taken into consideration for this EIP.
-  * Document important design decissions relating to changes in security caused by the EIP.
-Note: Avoid duplicating information, reference related section of the EIP and provide security annotations
+  * Clearly document important security relevant design decissions and changing assumptions.
+Note: Avoid duplicating information, reference related section of the EIP and provide security annotations.
-  * Mention security relevant edge-cases relevant for implementers.
-Suggest test-cases.
-Note: In doubt note the testcase.
+  * Document security relevant details for implementers including edge-cases, language specific notes and common pitfalls.
   * How does the change affect various aspects and layers of the ethereum ecosystem?
     * What is the effect on the ecosystem? (e.g. changing incentives, inbalances, ...)
     * What is the effect on the consensus layer? (e.g. changes to the consensus algorithm)